Diary of a Wimpy Kid (book): Plot

-The protagonist Greg Heffley, a student at Larry Mack Junior Middle School, writes a diary to detail his time "stuck in middle school with a bunch of morons" to a future audience reading when he is "rich and famous".
-Greg details the local myth surrounding a moldy piece of cheese that has been left at his school's basketball court for a long time.
-If someone touches the cheese, they have the curse-like "Cheese Touch" which makes them repellent to others; the victim is stuck with it until they pass it on by touching someone else.
-The last victim of the Cheese Touch has moved away to California, and Greg hopes nobody starts it up again.
+Greg Heffley, an ambitious young boy who hopes to become famous, is gifted a diary by his overbearing mother, Susan, to detail his time in middle school.
+He recounts a local myth surrounding a moldy piece of cheese left at the school's basketball court.
+If someone touches the cheese, they contract the "Cheese Touch" and are ostracized by the student body unless they pass it on by touching someone else.
+The last victim of the Cheese Touch moved away, ending the chain.